ichiyaman/VrControllerWrapper/README.md

 ・Call Init method once on awake mandatory.
 ControllerUtils.Init() ;

-# Future
+# Attention
  This project has not been fully tested yet.
- Works with OCULUS and STEAM_VR
+ Works with OCULUS and STEAM_VR.
+ If any error occured on Oculus or Vive, Please reinstall SDK and check harwaresetting.

 # Platfomrs
 Define Keywords each platforms.